NOC Services

 Can You Monitor Your Network Besides Using A Managed Router?

 A managed router allows you to control all aspects of your network from one central location.
-This means that you don’t need to worry about setting up multiple routers for different networks.
+You don’t need to worry about setting up multiple routers for different networks.
 With a managed router, you can easily set up port forwarding rules, which allow you to direct traffic through specific ports to other devices on your local network.

-Here are few ways to monitor your router:
+Here are a few ways to monitor your router:

 - Logfile monitoring